hyotang666/trivial-formatter/README.md

 > The Lisp Pretty Printer implementation is not perfect yet.

 #### CCL
-Currently we stop to support CCL temporally due to it violates ANSI standard.
+Currently, we stop to support CCL temporally due to it violates the ANSI standard.

 ```lisp
 ? (pprint-dispatch t nil)